PI-Portal/pi_portal/markdown/INSTALLATION.md

     chmod -R o=- /opt/venvs/pi_portal
     ```

-    - You can customize the location by setting an [environment variable](../pi_portal/config.py).
+    - It's possible to change the location by setting an [environment variable](../pi_portal/config.py).
-12. While still acting as root, install your configuration file:
+13. While still acting as root, install your configuration file:

     ```shell
     # as root
     pi_portal install_config [your_config_file.json]
     ```

-13. Confirm you install was successful:
+14. Confirm your installation was successful:

     ```shell
     # as root
     portal version
     ```

-14. Drop root privileges:
+15. Drop root privileges:

     ```shell
     # as root
     exit
     ```

-15. You may need to manually start the supervisor service if the installer doesn't recognize your init system.
+16. You may need to manually start the supervisor service if the installer doesn't recognize your init system.
-16. Log into Slack and start interacting with your camera and sensors.
+17. Log into Slack and start interacting with your camera and sensors.